 You’ll know you have won this battle when you come downstairs at 7:30, and your Labrador opens one eye and then goes back to sleep.

-Start by sorting out any underlying health problems and being realistic about your expectations of small puppies.
+If your dog won’t stop dog barking at night, do start by sorting out any underlying health problems.
+And by being realistic about your expectations of small puppies.

 The next step is to ensure your dog is not being disturbed at night and take action to reduce any disturbance where possible.